The scaling limits of near-critical and dynamical percolation: Networks associated to marked percolation configurations

 \begin{definition}[\textbf{Network}] Suppose we are given a polygonal quad $Q\in \QUAD_\N=\QUAD_\N(D)$ and a finite set of points $X=\{x_1,\ldots,x_p\}\subset D$.
 (This subset $X$ will later correspond to the set of pivotal points in $\PPP_T$).
 We will assume that the points in $X$ are all at positive distance from the boundary $\p Q$.

-A {\bf network} for the pair $(Q,X)$ will be an undirected graph $\Net=(V,E ,\tilde E)$ with vertex set $V= X\cup \{\p_1,\p_2,\p_3,\p_4\}$ and with two types of edges (the primal edges $e\in E$ and the dual edges $\tilde e\in \tilde E$) and which satisfies to the following constraints: \begin{enumerate} \item If any, all the edges connected to $\p_1$ and/or $\p_3$ are primal edges. \item If any, all the edges connected to $\p_2$ and/or $\p_4$ are dual edges. \item There are no multiple edges. \end{enumerate} \end{definition}
+A {\bf network} for the pair $(Q,X)$ will be an undirected graph $\Net=(V,E ,\tilde E)$ with vertex set $V= X\cup \{\p_1,\p_2,\p_3,\p_4\}$ and with two types of edges (the primal edges $e\in E$ and the dual edges $\tilde e\in \tilde E$) and which satisfies to the following constraints: \begin{enumerate} \item Any edge connected to $\p_1$ and/or $\p_3$ is a primal edge. \item Any edge connected to $\p_2$ and/or $\p_4$ is a dual edge. \item There are no multiple edges. \end{enumerate} \end{definition}

 Here are a few properties on networks that we shall need:

 \begin{definition} We will say that a network $\Net=(V,E ,\tilde E)$ is {\bf connected} if there is a primal path connecting $\p_1$ to $\p_3$ or a dual path connecting $\p_2$ to $\p_4$. \end{definition}